-Students can find further information at NESA: https://educationstandards.nsw.edu.au/wps/portal/nesa/11- <a href="https://educationstandards.nsw.edu.au/wp
+Students can find further information at NESA: https://educationstandards.nsw.edu.au/wps/portal/nesa/11-12/hsc/rules-and-processes/rules-procedures-guide-students

 Q. Summary of Student Responsibilities

 It is your responsibility to:

 - a) Refer to this booklet and the school's website throughout the year. - b) Familiarise yourself with NESA requirements for the satisfactory completion of a course and for satisfactory attendance. - c) Ensure you refer to the assessment schedule for EACH course you are studying and that you are aware of specific course requirements. - d) Be aware of the assessment policies and procedures of Nowra High School as detailed in this booklet and abide by them. - e) Make a genuine attempt at all assessment tasks. - f) Ensure that you conduct yourself in a manner that does not interfere with the progress of other students.